Luka Modrić: 2019–2022: Bronze Ball of the 2022 World Cup

-2023–present: Nations League finals and Euro 2024 disappointment
+2023–2025: Nations League finals and Euro 2024 disappointment

 On 25 March 2023, in a UEFA Euro 2024 qualifying match against Wales, Modrić became the oldest ever player to play a game for Croatia―aged ―surpassing Dražen Ladić's record set in 1999.

 On 14 June 2023, Modrić was widely praised for his performance as he led Croatia to victory over Netherlands (4–2, a.e.t.) at the De Kuip in Rotterdam, in the semi-finals of the 2023 UEFA Nations League Finals.
 In the match, Modrić won a penalty being brought down by Cody Gakpo, which was converted by Andrej Kramarić.
 As the game went to extra time, he assisted Bruno Petković for the winner and closed the win scoring a penalty himself.
 Modrić was subsequently named Man of the match.
 Modrić finished second place as Croatia eventually lost to Spain 5–4 on penalties in the final, one of which he scored, following a 0–0 draw after extra time.

 On 20 May 2024, Modrić was included in the final squad for the UEFA Euro 2024.
 He became one of only three players to feature in five European Championships.
 In the last group stage match against Italy, he had his penalty saved by Gianluigi Donnarumma, but scored a goal a minute later, becoming the oldest goalscorer at the European competition and overpassing Ivica Vastić for 32 days.
-However, he was awarded player of the match, despite a stoppage-time equalizer from Mattia Zaccagni that resulted in a 1–1 draw, which eliminated his team from the tournament.
+He was awarded player of the match, despite a stoppage-time equaliser from Mattia Zaccagni that resulted in a 1–1 draw, which eliminated his team from the tournament.
 In March 2025, at the 2024–25 UEFA Nations League quarter-finals, he captained Croatia against France, ultimately losing on penalties.